FENECON Commercial 92 — Assembly and Operating Instructions

 2.2.
 Reasonably foreseeable misuse

-All applications that do not fall within the scope of the intended use are considered misuse.
 Work on live parts is generally not permitted.
-Electrical work may only be carried out by qualified electricians.
+Electrical work must only be carried out by qualified electricians.

 The following safety rules must be observed for all work on electrical components: